top of page

 Response option one – Sure Thursday at 10 works for me.

-Response option 2 - Yes!
+Response option two - Yes!
 Call me quick to work out the details.

 As a reminder, the majority of my emails can be distilled into these 4 categories: